IPAM: IP Address Management

 Management → IPAM → Vlan wizard menu.

 This view allows you to create a VLAN over SNMP.
-In order to execute the SNMP query, it is mandatory to enter address, community and version.
-Once entered, a list will be displayed with all the VLANs available for that address.
+In order to execute the SNMP query, it is required to enter address, community and version.
+Once entered, a list will be displayed with all the VLAN available for that address.
 If the VLAN has not been created, a check box will appear to select it for subsequent creation, adding data such as description, address and its interfaces.

 IPAM Supernet